 Contact the Health Center with further questions.

 We take pride in our excellent safety record.
-All of our trips operate under ridged safety guidelines and procedures.
+All of our trips operate under rigid safety guidelines and procedures.
 We take great care to manage the risk associated with the experiences that we provide.
-Participants should however understand that there is risk inherent in outdoor adventure experiences and you may find yourself participating in activities and exposed to risk that is not part of your daily life.
-It is important to understand the physical expectations of the trip that you are joining and that you clearly discuss any concerns or physical limitations that you may have before committing to a particular trip.
+Participants should understand that there is inherent risk in outdoor adventure experiences, and you may find yourself participating in activities with risk that is not part of your daily life.
+It is important to understand the physical requirements of the trip that you are joining, and that you clearly discuss any concerns or physical limitations that you may have before committing to a particular trip.
 Each participant is required to fill out a medical history form and sign an assumption of risk statement.
-In some instances we require a doctors signature acknowledging that the individual is appropriate for the physical demands of the trip.
+In some instances, we may require a doctor’s signature acknowledging that the individual is in a physical condition appropriate for the demands of the trip.

 Many of our trips take place in remote wilderness areas.
-Depending on the specific trip we may carry cell phone, satellite phone, InReach, or VHF radio.
-Although we carry these emergency communication devices there are times when even these can fail and participants should be aware of that possibility.
-In the event of an emergency even given the best communication help may be hours and in some cases days away.
+Depending on the specific trip, we may carry a cell phone, satellite phone, InReach, or VHF radio.
+Although we carry these emergency communication devices, there are times when even these can fail and participants should be aware of that possibility.
+In the event of an emergency, outside medical help may be hours or even days away.

 Registered Maine Guides or Maine State Trip Leaders lead all trips.
-Our lead instructors hold certifications in Wilderness First Responder First Aid and CPR for the Professional Rescuer.
-We take the responsibility of trip leading seriously and during the course of the year staff are required to participate in periodic skill trainings.
+Our lead instructors hold certification as Wilderness First Responders.
+We take the responsibility of trip leading seriously, and during the course of the year staff are required to participate in periodic skill trainings.